Education in Paris: Grandes écoles

 The Paris region hosts France's highest concentration of the prestigious grandes écoles – specialised centres of higher-education outside the public university structure.
 The prestigious public universities are usually considered grands établissements.
 Most of the grandes écoles were relocated to the suburbs of Paris in the 1960s and 1970s, in new campuses much larger than the old campuses within the crowded city of Paris, though the École Normale Supérieure has remained on rue d'Ulm in the 5th arrondissement.

 The Paris area hosts 55 grandes écoles, including a high number of engineering schools, some of them led by the prestigious Paris Institute of Technology (ParisTech) which comprises several colleges such as Arts et Métiers ParisTech, École Polytechnique, École des Mines, AgroParisTech, Télécom Paris, and École des Ponts et Chaussées.
-Other prestigious engineering schools are located in Paris, including École Centrale Paris, considered one of the top 3 in France, and Supélec.
-There are also many business schools, including INSEAD, ESSEC, HEC and ESCP Europe.
-The administrative school such as ENA has been relocated to Strasbourg, the political science school Sciences-Po is still located in Paris's left bank 7th arrondissement.
-The Parisian school of journalism CELSA département of the Paris-Sorbonne University is located in Neuilly-sur-Seine.
+Other prestigious engineering schools are located in Paris, including CentraleSupélec, considered one of the top 3 in France, and ENSTA.
+In 2019, five engineering grandes écoles (École polytechnique, ENSTA, ENSAE, Télécom Paris and Telecom SudParis) grouped together in the Polytechnic Institute of Paris.
+There are also many business schools, including INSEAD, ESSEC, HEC and ESCP.
+The administrative school such as ENA has been relocated to Strasbourg, the political science school Sciences Po is still located in Paris's left bank 7th arrondissement.
+The Parisian school of journalism CELSA département of the Sorbonne University is located in Neuilly-sur-Seine.

 The grandes écoles system is supported by a number of preparatory schools that offer courses of two to three years' duration called Classes Préparatoires, also known as classes prépas or simply prépas.
 These courses provide entry to the grandes écoles.
 Many of the best prépas are located in Paris, including Lycée Louis-le-Grand, Lycée Henri-IV, Lycée Saint-Louis, Lycée Janson de Sailly, and Lycée Stanislas.
 Two other top-ranking prépas (Lycée Hoche and Lycée privé Sainte-Geneviève) are located in Versailles, near Paris.
 Student selection is based on school grades and teacher remarks.
 Prépas are known to be very demanding in terms of work load and psychological stress.